Candied Peanuts

 • Fiber: 3 g

-These values are approximate estimates per serving and may vary depending on the quantity and brand of ingredients used.
+The values shown are approximate estimates per small serving (about 50g) and may vary depending on the exact size of the peanuts and the amount of sugar that ultimately adheres.

 5 keys to make it perfect